PokerStars

 PokerStars is an online poker cardroom.
 It is the largest real money online poker site in the world, controlling over two-thirds of the total online poker market, and can be accessed through downloadable poker clients for Windows, macOS, Android and iOS.

 A PokerStars.com online satellite tournament produced the 2003 World Series of Poker (WSOP) champion, Chris Moneymaker.
 As the first person to become a world champion by qualifying at an online poker site, Moneymaker's 2003 win was an important factor in catalyzing the poker boom of the mid-2000s.
 The press has called this the "Moneymaker effect."

 PokerStars was part of The Stars Group until it was sold to Flutter Entertainment, owner of the Irish gambling company Paddy Power, on May 5, 2020.

 History

 PokerStars launched its beta play-money-only site on September 11, 2001.
 The company began offering real money wagering on December 12, 2001.
-PokerStars was originally a Costa Rican company, Rational Enterprises, which was majority owned by the Israeli Scheinberg family.
-The company was subsequently moved to Onchan, Isle of Man.
+PokerStars was originally a Costa Rican company, Rational Enterprises, part of Canadian company The Stars Group which was majority owned by the Canadian Scheinberg family.
+The company was subsequently moved to Douglas, Isle of Man.
 The move was driven by the establishment of a 0% corporate tax rate and the removal of rules barring companies from accepting casino and poker bets from the United States.
 PokerStars holds numerous licences in other jurisdictions (see Regulated Markets below).
 In February 2012, PokerStars acquired a European Union license granted by the Malta Lotteries and Gaming Commission.